This is the primary Chrome Extension overview article. If you need help with troubleshooting, check out the Chrome Extension FAQ article here.

 Top Referrals:

 This section provides a snapshot view of the top 500 posts that included the particular URL.
-You'll see the total number of interactions across all four platforms as well as a combined total of the number of Followers/Likes/Subscribers each Page, Account, or subreddit that posted the URL has.
+You'll see the total number of interactions across all four platforms as well as a combined total of the number of Followers/Likes/Subscribers each Page, Account that posted the URL has.

 Source:

 The Chrome Extension will also show you the top performing posts monitored by CrowdTangle that linked to the URL, along with the number of total interactions each post received.
-By clicking on the Platform icon (Facebook, Twitter, Instagram, or Reddit) to the far right of a post entry, you can visit the post in your browser.
+By clicking on the Platform icon (Facebook, Instagram) to the far right of a post entry, you can visit the post in your browser.

 Exporting the Data